EntrustCorporation/draft-composite-kem/draft-ounsworth-pq-composite-kem.md

-For convenience we define the following KMAC-basid intantiations of KEM combiner:
+For convenience we define the following KMAC-basid instantiations of KEM combiner:

 | KEM Combiner | KDF | H   | outputBits |
 | ---          | --- |---  |---         |